-As previously mentioned, in March 1986 the IASB released an Exposure Draft of the Recommendations.
+As previously mentioned, in March 1986 the IASB released an exposure draft.
 Members were requested to submit written comments by June 1, 1986.
-In addition, the Subcommittee had an Open Forum at the SOA meeting in Boston on May 23, 1986.
+In addition, the subcommittee had an open forum at the SOA meeting in Boston on May 23, 1986.

-The subcommittee received 20 responses to the Exposure Draft.
-Three of the respondents felt that it was inappropriate for the profession to issue Recommendations in this area.
-In three other written responses, the writers felt that the Recommendations should go further than simply requiring the actuary to give advice to management.
-There was no opposition raised to the Recommendations at the Boston Open Forum.
-Those who commented there stated that the Recommendations were too lenient.
+The subcommittee received twenty responses to the exposure draft.
+Three of the respondents believed that it was inappropriate for the profession to issue a standard in this area.
+In three other written responses, the writers suggested that the standard should go further than simply requiring the actuary to give advice to management.
+There was no opposition raised to the standard at the Boston open forum.
+Those who commented there stated that the standard was too lenient.

-The subcommittee examined both points of view and concluded that the proposed approach was the most satisfactory at the present time.
+The subcommittee examined both points of view and concluded that the approach it had taken was the most satisfactory at the present time.

-The subcommittee received responses from five members questioning the need for an actuary's report every time there is a change.
+The subcommittee received five responses questioning the need for an actuary's report every time there is a change.
 A company that is changing the interest rate on its single-premium deferred annuities each month was cited as an example.
-The subcommittee revised Subsections 2.1 and 2.2 to state that there may be circumstances when an actuarial report is not necessary, and also to permit the actuary to refer to prior reports in the preparation of a current report.
+The subcommittee revised the section on the actuary's report to state that there may be circumstances when an actuarial report is not necessary, and also to permit the actuary to refer to prior reports in the preparation of a current report.

-Three members had comments about the sensitivity testing in Subsection 5.5.
-There was concern that 5.5 would require sensitivity testing of all factors.
-The subcommittee changed this subsection to require sensitivity testing only of those factors that had a material effect, but also to require the actuary to justify not conducting other sensitivity tests.
+Three respondents had comments about the sensitivity testing recommended in section 5.8 (of the reformatted standard).
+There was concern that the standard would require sensitivity testing of all factors.
+The subcommittee changed this section to require sensitivity testing only of those factors that had a material effect, but also to require the actuary to justify not conducting other sensitivity tests.